Don Bradman: Legacy

 Cricket writer David Frith summed up the paradox of the continuing fascination with Bradman:

 As the years passed, with no lessening of his reclusiveness, so his public stature continued to grow, until the sense of reverence and unquestioning worship left many of his contemporaries scratching their heads in wondering admiration.

 Although modest about his own abilities and generous in his praise of other cricketers, Bradman was fully aware of the talents he possessed as a player; there is some evidence that he sought to influence his legacy.
 During the 1980s and 1990s, Bradman carefully selected the people to whom he gave interviews, assisting Michael Page, Roland Perry and Charles Williams, who all produced biographical works about him.
-Bradman also agreed to an extensive interview with Norman May for ABC radio, broadcast as Bradman: The Don Declares in eight 55-minute episodes during 1988.
+Bradman also agreed to an extensive interview with Norman May for ABC Radio, broadcast as Bradman: The Don Declares in eight 55-minute episodes during 1988.

 As early as 1939, Bradman had a Royal Navy ship named after him.
 Built as a fishing trawler in 1936, was taken over by the Admiralty in 1939, but was sunk by German aircraft the following year.

 In the 1963 edition of Wisden Cricketers' Almanack, Bradman was selected by Neville Cardus as one of the Six Giants of the Wisden Century.
 This was a special commemorative selection requested by Wisden for its 100th edition.
 The other five players chosen were: Sydney Barnes, W. G. Grace, Jack Hobbs, Tom Richardson and Victor Trumper.

 On 10 December 1985, Bradman was the first of 120 inaugural inductees into the Sport Australia Hall of Fame.
 He spoke of his philosophy for considering the stature of athletes:

 When considering the stature of an athlete or for that matter any person, I set great store in certain qualities which I believe to be essential in addition to skill.
 They are that the person conducts his or her life with dignity, with integrity, courage, and perhaps most of all, with modesty.
 These virtues are totally compatible with pride, ambition, and competitiveness.

 The most significant legacy project was the Bradman Museum, opened in 1989 at the Bradman Oval in Bowral.
 This organisation was reformed in 1993 as a non-profit charitable Trust, called the Bradman Foundation.
-In 2010, it was expanded and rebranded as the International Cricket Hall of Fame.